2pai/wit-iot/readme-en.md

 ## Preparing Environment for Developing Application

 The first thing we have to do is preparing the environment for developing our application.
 We will use [typescript](https://www.typescriptlang.org/) and [npm](https://www.npmjs.com) to developing our app.
-Make sure Typescript was installed, if not run command `npm install -g typescript` to install typescript
+Make sure Typescript was installed, if not run command `npm install -g typescript` to install typescript.

 Configure the typescript compiler by create a file `tsconfig.json` :
 ```json